mhogerheijde/Server-Revealer/README.markdown

 ## Server Setup

 This plugin works by looking at a custom header added to the response of your server.
-For now it listens only to the header `X-SERVER-TYPE` and understands only these for values:
+For now it listens only to the header `X-SERVER-TYPE` and understands only these four values:

 1. development
 2. testing